The Little Mermaid II: Return to the Sea: Home video sales

 The film was the tenth most successful direct-to-video release of 2000, with retail revenues of $121 million.
 The film sold 6 million VHS and DVD units in 2000.

 Soundtrack

 The film's official soundtrack was released on September 19, 2000, and again on October 31, 2000, in a special edition double pack with the original film's soundtrack.
 Additionally, two limited-edition two-track samplers were released on CD as a promotion for the soundtrack.

 Note #1: *This track was taken from the album Sebastian: Party Gras!.

 Note #2: -This track was taken from the album Sebastian from The Little Mermaid.

-The film's ending credits play a new recording of Part of Your World, performed by country singer Chely Wright.
-Another version of the song, performed by Ann Marie Boskovich, was used in some international releases of the film.
+The end credits play a new recording of "Part of Your World", performed by country singer Chely Wright.
+Another version of the song, performed by Ann Marie Boskovich, was used in some international releases.